-Katie Feather is an assistant producer for Science Friday.
+Katie Feather is an associate producer for Science Friday.
 She’s on a lifelong quest to understand the way humans think and also to find the best eggplant parmesan.

 Katie has previously worked as a reporter and producer for KBIA, WHYY, WNYC and The New York Times and has a degree in science journalism from NYU.
 Her work reporting on events in Ferguson, Missouri, in 2014 won a National Murrow Award for small-market feature reporting.